MicrosoftDocs/azure-docs/articles/communication-services/how-tos/calling-sdk/raise-hand.md

 ::: zone-end

 Additional resources
-For more information about using the Raise Hand feature in Teams calls and meetings, see the [Microsoft Teams documentation] (https://support.microsoft.com/en-us/office/raise-your-hand-in-a-teams-meeting-bb2dd8e1-e6bd-43a6-85cf-30822667b372).
+For more information about using the Raise Hand feature in Teams calls and meetings, see the [Microsoft Teams documentation](https://support.microsoft.com/en-us/office/raise-your-hand-in-a-teams-meeting-bb2dd8e1-e6bd-43a6-85cf-30822667b372).

 ## Next steps
 - [Learn how to manage calls](./manage-calls.md)